ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-hcx-cons.md

 # Architecture pattern for deploying HCX on VMware Cloud Foundation consolidated architecture
 {: #arch-pattern-vcf-hcx-con}

-This architecture pattern explains how to deploy VMware HCX™ on {{site.data.keyword.cloud}} for VMware Cloud Foundation consolidated architecture deployment.
+This architecture pattern explains how to deploy VMware HCX™ on {{site.data.keyword.vcf-vpc}} consolidated architecture deployment in {{site.data.keyword.vpc_short}}.
 With HCX, you can streamline workload migration, manage workload rebalancing, and ensure business continuity across data centers and clouds.

 An overview of this architecture pattern is shown in the following diagram.